 Why would I need endodontic surgery?

 Generally, a root canal is all that is needed to save teeth with injured pulp or nerve tissue from extraction.
-Occasionally, this non-surgical procedure will not be sufficient and Dr. Bass, Dr. Scharfenberger, Dr. Rosenberg, Dr. Jurman, Dr. Kneller, Dr. Fleischman or Dr. Bacigalupo will recommend surgery. .
+Occasionally, this non-surgical procedure will not be sufficient and Dr. Bass, Dr. Scharfenberger, Dr. Hirsch, Dr. Rosenberg, Dr. Jurman, Dr. Kneller, Dr. Fleischman or Dr. Bacigalupo will recommend surgery. .
 Endodontic surgery can be used to treat residual infections, cysts as well as to locate fractures or hidden canals that do not appear on x-rays but still manifest pain in the tooth.
 The most common surgery used to save damaged teeth is an apicoectomy or root-end resection.

 What is an apicoectomy?